Skip to main content

 Offline cache on the phone

-When the controller is unable to re-establish a network connection for five minutes, it goes into offline mode.
-In offline mode, the controller, via the reader, receives authenticated unlock requests from the user's phone to authenticate with Kisi and unlock a door.
-This requires the phone to be online.
+When the Kisi controller is unable to re-establish an internet connection for five minutes, it goes into offline mode.
+In offline mode, the Kisi controller, via the Kisi reader, receives authenticated unlock requests from the Kisi app on the user's phone to authenticate with Kisi and unlock a door.
+This requires the phone to be online, as it needs to request an extended user-identifying certificate from the Kisi API.
+This certificate includes access permissions for the assigned door or elevator, and is valid for a short duration only, typically a few minutes.
+Renewal of this certificate occurs before each access attempt.

 Prerequisites